Frequently Asked Questions

 Payment.
 Which is the best way to pay for my participation?

-Payment is done via Online Payment Systems (Klicktipp and Eventbrite).
-Check out the website www.termnet.eu.
+Payment is done via Online Payment Systems, please check out our Webshop.

 In exceptional cases, payment can be done via bank transfer.
 The bank details and amount to be paid are stated on the offer/invoice you receive from us after application.
 Please ensure that the full amount is paid and the purpose and your name is clearly recognizable.
 Please note that your bank may charge banking fees which are your responsibility.